Insurgency in Punjab, India: End of violence

 Between 1987 and 1991, Punjab was placed under an ineffective President's rule and was governed from Delhi.
 Elections were eventually held in 1992 but the voter turnout was poor.
 A new Congress(I) government was formed and it gave the Chief of the Punjab Police (India) K.P.S.
 Gill a free hand.

 Under his command, police had launched multiple intelligence-based operations like Operation Black Thunder to neutralise Sikh militants.
 Police were also successful in killing multiple high-value militants thus suppressing the violence and putting an end to mass killings.

 By 1993, the Punjab insurgency had petered out, with the last major incident being the assassination of Chief Minister Beant Singh occurring in 1995.

 1,714 security personnel, 1,700 soldiers, 7,946 militants, and 11,690 non-combatants were killed throughout the conflict.
 Some sources have stated higher figures for non-combatant deaths.

+According to data published on the South Asia Terrorism Portal (SATP), 11,694 civilians were killed by Sikh militant groups during the Punjab insurgency, of whom 7,139 were Sikhs.
+Kanwar Pal Singh Gill, writing on SATP, stated that approximately 61 percent of the victims of terrorist violence during the insurgency were Sikhs, while around 4,500 Hindu civilians were killed during the period within Punjab, India.